Early Life and Education of Alex Bregman: A Complete Timeline

 An overview of the childhood and early education of Alex Bregman, highlighting the experiences that shaped the journey.

 Alexander David Bregman is an American professional baseball third baseman.
-He has played in MLB for both the Houston Astros, and the Boston Red Sox.
+He plays in Major League Baseball (MLB) for the Chicago Cubs.
+Previously, he played for the Houston Astros and Boston Red Sox.

-Around 1900, Alex Bregman's great-grandfather Samuel "Bo" Bregman immigrated from Russia to Washington, D.C.
+Around 1900, Alex Bregman's great-grandfather Samuel "Bo" Bregman immigrated from Russia to Washington, D.C., to escape Russian anti-Jewish pogroms.

 1967: Ron Blomberg Drafted